-The capacities we explore enable human beings, and would enable the humanoids, first, to be sensitized to basic patterns; second, to identify those patterns as such; and third, to triangulate on the patterns, making them objects of purportedly common attention.
-We discuss sensitization in this section, identification in section three, and triangulation in section four.
+The capacities we explore enable human beings, and would enable the humanoids, first, to be sensitized to basic patterns; second, to identify those patterns as such; and, third, to triangulate on the patterns, making them objects of purportedly common attention.
+We discuss sensitization in this section, identification in section 4, and triangulation in section 5.
 Except when context implies otherwise, the patterns we have in mind throughout the discussion are all basic patterns that we cannot analyze in other terms.

-Patterns unlocked by a key
+3.1 Patterns Unlocked by a Key

 The notion of a pattern invoked here is best introduced by contrast with a random set.
 A set of items will be patterned as distinct from random insofar as it is possible to present them more compactly than just by listing the members (Chaitin 1975, 1988).
-Thus, given one or another proper subset of the members, it should be possible to determine other members in the patterned set without having to list them one by one; in any case, listing members would be impossible with an unbounded set (Dennett 1991; Jackson, Pettit and Smith 1999).
+Thus, given one or another proper subset of the members, it should be possible to determine other members in the patterned set without having to list them one by one; in any case, listing members would be impossible with an unbounded set (Dennett 1991; Jackson, Pettit, and Smith 1999).

 That which makes it possible to grasp the extension or membership of a patterned set, without having to list all the members, may be an independently identifiable key to the pattern, in which case the pattern will be analyzable.
-Take the Fibonacci series of numbers, 0, 1, 1, 2, 3, 5, 8, 13 …..
-This is a patterned rather than a random set, as is probably intuitively obvious.
+Take the Fibonacci series of numbers, 0, 1, 1, 2, 3, 5, 8, 13 … This is a patterned rather than random set, as is probably intuitively obvious.
 But we can confirm that appearance insofar as there is an explicit key to unlock the pattern, so to speak.
 The key is that the series begins with 0 and 1 and that later members are each the sum of the two preceding numbers: the value of xn, a member of the series at the nth position, is given by the formula, xn = xn-1 + xn-2.

 This way of unlocking or reading a pattern is special because the possibility of applying the key depends on the independent possibility of seeing a pattern in applications of the key: seeing them as applications of the same key.
 In the example, this would require an ability to see a pattern in the notion of summing, in the notion of two, and in the notion of preceding.
 And, of course, there may be no key available for doing that: no key to unlock the key itself.
 If patterns are to be detected, therefore, including a pattern as simple as that in the Fibonacci series, then there must be some patterns that can be unlocked without reliance on an explicit key; there must be some basic patterns.

-Patterns unlocked without a key
+3.2 Patterns Unlocked without a Key